agSidharth/encyst_samples/README.md

 * use rate to be around `0.05`
 * use iter to be around `5000`
 * To test on `encyst_samples.py` add `--gray_box`
+* Note for gray box we only check for the outer boundary since inner boundary has same labels..

 ## Libraries needed:
 * You can run this only in an environment which has already installed trojanzoo.